noahkhomer18/among-us-script/README.md

 │   ├── 🎬 replay-editor/              # Advanced replay editing ⭐ NEW!
 │   ├── 📸 screenshot-system/           # Automated screenshot capture ⭐ NEW!
 │   ├── 🎥 video-recording-integration/ # Comprehensive gameplay recording ⭐ NEW!
-│   └── 📺 stream-overlay-integration/  # Professional streaming features ⭐ NEW!
+│   ├── 📺 stream-overlay-integration/  # Professional streaming features ⭐ NEW!
+│   ├── 🌍 translation-system/         # Multi-language support ⭐ NEW!
+│   └── 📊 performance-monitor/          # Performance tracking and monitoring ⭐ NEW!
 ├── 📁 shared/
 │   └── 🔧 CommonUtilities.cs           # Shared utilities for all mods
 └── 📄 README.md                        # This documentation